-This year, TEDxGeorgiaTech will host our first ever Student Speaker Series, highlighting 9 speakers from Georgia Tech over 3 days in January.
+This year, TEDxGeorgiaTech hosted our first ever Student Speaker Series, highlighting 9 speakers from Georgia Tech over 3 days in January.
 We’ve curated a compilation of speakers to stimulate conversation, inspire action, and push their vision for a better world.

 Any successful endeavor requires a vision.
-For TEDxGeorgiaTech Student Speaker Series 2020, we’ll explore this theme of Vision.
+For TEDxGeorgiaTech Student Speaker Series 2020, we explored this theme of Vision.

 Speakers, Spotlights and Experiences